Javi Marroquin Reveals ‘Heartlessly Hustled,’ ‘Teen Mom’ Tell-All In The Works?

 A post shared by Javi Marroquin (@javim9) on

 The night Lowry confirmed the news, the source close to Marroquin said he felt horrible for himself and his young son.
-The insider revealed Marroquin was looking at his son and asked, “What is she [Kailyn Lowry] doing to the both of us?.”
+The insider revealed Marroquin was looking at his son and asked, “What is she [Kailyn Lowry] doing to the both of us?”
 The insider added that Javi’s son, Lincoln, and Isaac are very close as siblings and the new baby may have a hard time fitting in.

 “I don’t think he can look at this kid and feel the same way.”